A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-The amount of kinetic energy transferred to the smallest scales of motion ($\kappa/\kappa_L>10^2$) increases slightly with $M_p$.
-The compensated spectra $(\kappa/\kappa_L)^4\hat E(\kappa)$ shown in figure \ref{fig:energy_spectra}$b$ prove that, in this range, $\hat E\left(\kappa\right)$ follows the scaling $(\kappa/\kappa_L)^4$ reported by \cite{Chiarini_Tandurella_Rosti_2025} for Kolmogorov-size spherical particles of lower density.
-A similar multiscale behaviour $(\kappa/\kappa_L)^{-3}$ has been reported in the experimental and numerical literature on bubbly flows \citep[e.g.][]{Prakash_Martinez-Mercado_van-Wijngaarden_Mancilla_Tagawa_Lohse_Sun_2016}, while laboratory measurements of turbulent flows seeded with Kolmogorov-size particles have not provided a complete characterisation of the energy spectra at high wavenumbers, $O(\eta^{-1})$ \citep{Hwang_Eaton_2006,Poelma_Westerweel_Ooms_2007,Tanaka_Eaton_2010}.
-Recently, \cite{Ramirez_Burlot_Zamansky_Bois_Risso_2024} argued that the sub-particle power-law decay and the periodic oscillations arise from singularities at the interface between the two phases and are artifacts of the Gibbs phenomenon.
-Their theoretical analysis predicts (i) a power-law decay with exponent $-2q-2$, where $q$ denotes the order of the singularity, and (ii) oscillations with minima located at $\kappa_{\mathrm{min},m} = m\pi/D$, with $m \in \mathbb{N}$.
+The compensated spectra $(\kappa/\kappa_L)^4\averagetime{\hat E}$ shown in figure \ref{fig:energy_spectra}$b$ prove that, for large $\kappa$, $\averagetime{\hat E}$ follows the scaling $(\kappa/\kappa_L)^{-4}$ reported by \cite{Chiarini_Tandurella_Rosti_2025} for Kolmogorov-size spherical particles of lower density.
+The same scaling is observed in the turbulent spectra of \citet[see figure 6 therein]{Wang_Ayala_Gao_Andersen_Mathews_2014}, who considered a suspension of spheres with markedly different properties $\Psi_p=5$, $\Phi_p=0.1$ and $D/\eta=8$.
+The spectra of \citet[see figure 6 therein]{Jiang_Mirzareza_Crialesi-Esposito_Brandt_2026}, who studied Taylor-size settling spheres, show a comparable scaling for the case of a very dense suspension.
+A similar multiscale behaviour $(\kappa/\kappa_L)^{-3}$ has been reported in the experimental and numerical literature on bubbly flows \citep[e.g.][]{Prakash_Martinez-Mercado_van-Wijngaarden_Mancilla_Tagawa_Lohse_Sun_2016}, while laboratory measurements of turbulent flows seeded with Kolmogorov-size particles have not provided a complete characterisation of the energy spectra at high wavenumbers $O(\eta^{-1})$ \citep{Hwang_Eaton_2006_gravity,Poelma_Westerweel_Ooms_2007,Tanaka_Eaton_2010}.
+Recently, \cite{Ramirez_Burlot_Zamansky_Bois_Risso_2024} argued that the sub-particle power-law decay and the periodic oscillations arise from singularities at the interface between the two phases \citep{Wang_Ayala_Gao_Andersen_Mathews_2014}.
+Their theoretical analysis predicts (i) a power-law decay with exponent $-2q-2$, where $q$ denotes the order of the singularity, and (ii) oscillations with minima located at $\kappa_{\mathrm{min},m} = m\pi/D$, with $m \in \mathbb{N}$ \citep{Lucci_Ferrante_Elghobashi_2010}.
+In particular, for a velocity field that is continuous across the interface but has a discontinuous first derivative, the singularity has order $q=1$ and $E(\kappa)=O(\kappa^{-4})$ at large $\kappa$.
 High-wavenumber oscillations are clearly visible in figure \ref{fig:energy_spectra}$b$, and the locations of the minima are in good agreement with $\kappa_{\mathrm{min},m}$.
-Although \cite{Ramirez_Burlot_Zamansky_Bois_Risso_2024} focused on droplet-laden flows and did not extend their analysis to solid particles, the absence of a physical cutoff at a maximum wavenumber suggests that the observed $(\kappa/\kappa_L)^{-4}$ scaling may be at least partly influenced by the Gibbs phenomenon.
+In the present simulations, the second-order structure functions of the second velocity differences (not shown) are $\sim r^3$ for small separations $r$, confirming that the observed $\kappa^{-4}$ scaling is not a numerical artifact \citep{Biferale_Cencini_Lanotte_Vergni_2003}.
+However, high-resolution laboratorial measurements of the spectra in the wavenumber range $\kappa\geq\kappa_D$ are necessary to confirm the physical nature of the $(\kappa/\kappa_L)^{-4}$ scaling.